101 Charming And Chirpy Bird Names For Baby Girls And Boys

 34. Vireo

-Vireo is the name of a beautiful green bird that sings melodious songs.
+Vireo is the name of a beautiful bird that has a gray and olive hue on top and a yellow vent.
+It sings melodious rollicking songs during summer (9).
 The name is unusual, but very pleasant.

 35. Gawain